dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 connect to Dgraph servers via HTTP, when TLS is enabled servers begin to expect HTTPS requests only.

-The first step would be to generate the certificate/key pairs.
-Generate these using the following commands.
+If you haven't already created the CA certificate and the node certificate for alpha servers from the earlier instructions (see [Dgraph Certificata Management Tool](#dgraph-certificate-management-tool)), the first step would be to generate these certificates, it can be done by the following command:
 ```sh
 # Create rootCA and node certificates/keys
 $ dgraph cert -n localhost
 ```

-If the `--tls_client_auth` option is set to `REQUEST`or `VERIFYIFGIVEN` (default), then client certificate is not mandatory.
-The steps required to achieve this are:
+If `--tls_client_auth` option in dgraph alpha is set to `REQUEST` or `VERIFYIFGIVEN` (default), then client certificate is not mandatory.
+The steps after generating CA/node certificate are as follows:

-1. Install / make trusted the certificate of the Dgraph certificate authority `ca.crt` by following the below steps for your OS.
+### Step 1.
+Install Dgraph Root CA into System CA
 ##### Linux (Debian/Ubuntu)
 ```sh
 # Copy the generated CA to the ca-certificates directory